Menu

 Illness

-When a child has a legal guardian, generally, their parents still have certain rights, such as the right to visit them or remain in contact with them to a reasonable degree.
-Thus, assigning a guardian to care for a child whose parent is ill does not mean that parent is being deprived of the right to be involved in their child’s life.
+When a child has a legal guardian, their parents generally have certain rights, such as the right to visit or remain in contact with them to a reasonable degree.
+Thus, assigning a guardian to care for a child whose parent is ill does not mean that the parent is being deprived of the right to be involved in their child’s life.
 It simply means someone in a better position to care for the child is doing so because their sick or seriously injured parent cannot.

 Death